ASTROLOGY AND MICHEL GAUQUELIN

 • Data Transparency: Gauquelin was remarkably open with his data, providing his birth databases to scientific skeptics for review.

-Despite these strengths, Gauquelin’s work was often attacked.
-Some critics alleged methodological flaws without a strong basis.
-In one infamous case, members of a skeptical organization initially agreed with Gauquelin’s statistical findings but reversed their position once they realized the implications could be seen as supporting astrology.
+Despite these strengths, Gauquelin’s work often faced attacks.
+Some critics alleged methodological flaws without strong evidence.
+Notably, members of a skeptical group accepted Gauquelin’s statistics, but later reversed their stance when the implications appeared favorable to astrology.

 This episode has led to accusations of intellectual dishonesty among some critics and has further polarized the field.
-Gauquelin, for his part, remained committed to empirical transparency and continued his work until his death in 1991.
+Gauquelin, for his part, remained committed to empirical transparency and continued his work until he died in 1991.

 Criticisms